newrelic/sidecar/README.md

 When running Docker discovery, Sidecar relies on Docker labels to understand how to handle a service it has discovered.
 It uses these to:

- 1. Understand how to map container ports to HAproxy ports. `ServicePort_XXX`
+ 1. Understand how to map container ports to proxy ports. `ServicePort_XXX`
  2. How to name the service. `ServiceName=`
  3. How to health check the service. `HealthCheck` and `HealthCheckArgs`
  4. Whether or not the service is a receiver of Sidecar change events. `SidecarListener`
  5. Wether or not Sidecar should entirely ignore this service. `SidecarDiscovery`
- 6. HAproxy proxy behavior. `ProxyMode`
+ 6. HAproxy proxy behavior. `ProxyMode` .
+Not supported by Envoy currently.

 **Service Ports**
 Services may be started with one or more `ServicePort_xxx` labels that help Sidecar to understand ports that are mapped dynamically.
-This controls the port on which HAproxy will listen for the service as well.
-If I have a service where the container is built with `EXPOSE 80` and I want HAproxy to listen on port 8080 then I will add a Docker label to the service in the form:
+This controls the port on which the proxy will listen for the service as well.
+If I have a service where the container is built with `EXPOSE 80` and I want my proxy to listen on port 8080 then I will add a Docker label to the service in the form:

 ```